Braves vs. Phillies Probable Starting Pitching - September 11

 Watch live MLB games on all your devices!
 Sign up now for a free trial to Fubo!

-- The Braves will hand the ball to Morton (14-11) for his 28th start of the season.
+- Wright (0-1) will take the mound for the Braves, his sixth start of the season.

-- The right-hander gave up two earned runs in four innings pitched on Sunday, Sept.
-3 in his last outing, a matchup with the Los Angeles Dodgers.
+- The right-hander last pitched on Wednesday, May 3, when he threw two innings against the Miami Marlins, giving up three earned runs.

-- In 27 starts this season, he's earned a quality start in 12 of them.
+- In five starts this season, Wright has not yet earned a quality start.

-- In 27 starts, Morton has pitched through or past the fifth inning 23 times.
-He has a season average of 5.6 frames per outing.
+- Wright has made two starts of five or more innings in five chances this season, and averages 3.6 frames when he pitches.

-- He has seven appearances with no earned runs allowed in 27 chances this season.
+- He has one appearance with no earned runs allowed in five chances this season.

 Try FanDuel Fantasy today with our link and make your perfect team!

-- The right-hander last appeared on Monday against the San Diego Padres, when he tossed five innings, allowing four earned runs while giving up five hits.
+- His last appearance was on Wednesday against the San Diego Padres, when the right-hander tossed six innings, surrendering six earned runs while giving up eight hits.

-- In 27 games this season, the 31-year-old has amassed an ERA of 4.21, with 7.5 strikeouts per nine innings.
-Opponents are batting .241 against him.
+- During 24 games this season, the 31-year-old has a 3.95 ERA and 6.5 strikeouts per nine innings, while allowing a batting average of .242 to opposing batters.

-- Walker heads into this game with 10 quality starts under his belt this year.
+- Lorenzen is trying to record his 12th quality start of the season in this matchup.

-- Walker will look to go five or more innings for his 16th straight appearance.
-He's averaging 5.4 frames per outing.
+- Lorenzen will look to pitch five or more innings for his fourth straight appearance.
+He's averaging 6.0 innings per outing.

-- He has had three appearances this season that he kept his opponents to zero earned runs.
+- In seven of his 24 total appearances this season he has not given up an earned run.

-- He meets a Braves offense that ranks first in the league with 826 total runs scored while batting .276 as a squad.
-His opponent has a collective .502 slugging percentage (first in MLB play) and has hit a total of 273 home runs (first in the league).
+- He will take the hill against a Braves offense that ranks first in the league with 1357 total hits (on a .276 batting average).
+The team also slugs a collective .503 (first in the league) with 275 total home runs (first in MLB action).

-- Walker has a 4.05 ERA and a 1.65 WHIP against the Braves this season in 6 2/3 innings pitched, allowing a .385 batting average over one appearance.
+- Lorenzen has thrown six innings, giving up six earned runs on nine hits while striking out three against the Braves this season.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.